 - How often can I anticipate updates about my case?

 - Does your firm have the resources to handle my case?

 - May I speak with a few recent clients about their experience with your firm?

 Reach out to medical malpractice lawyers Philadelphia PA trusts at the Wieand Law Firm to speak directly with an attorney who can answer these important questions.
 We understand that selecting an attorney to represent you is a significant decision.
 The attorneys our firm will take the time to answer your questions and ensure that you feel comfortable with your choice.

 Does My Attorney Have Professional Qualifications and a Successful Case History?

 It’s important to inquire if your attorney routinely handles medical malpractice cases.
 Medical malpractice cases can be complex.
-An attorney with trial experience can be helpful, as these cases may lead to a jury trial.
-Top performing medical malpractice attorneys often have been recognized with valuable credentials supporting their accomplishments.
+An attorney with trial experience is critical, as these cases may lead to a jury trial.
+Top performing PA medical malpractice lawyers often have been recognized with valuable credentials supporting their accomplishments.
 You may want to ask:

 - What awards have you received in recognition of your success?